Diego-Ivan/Kleroterion/README.md

 Download it from Flathub by clicking the really big button above, or head on over to the [Releases](https://codeberg.org/foreverxml/random/releases) page and grab the latest Flatpak, then install it.
 ### Windows
 I don't support anything but Flatpak.
 You will have to run this app through WSL, although Windows is such a privacy nightmare I do not support WSL.
 The app may be broken on Windows too.
 My reccomendation is to use this app on GNOME *NIX systems.
+## Issues
+When reporting an issue, it must affect the app as it comes.
+If you're using a different visual stylesheet (if so, you really hacked it on) I will not help you with your "issue".
 ## Translations
 Help me make some po files!
 I'm not very fluent in any language except English, so translations would be appreciated.
 Do NOT include .mo files, I will reject your PR if so.
 ## Roadmap